PaddlePaddle/PaddleClas/docs/en/update_history_en.md

 # Release Notes

+- 2021.01.27
+   * Add ViT and DeiT pretrained models, ViT's Top-1 Acc on ImageNet reaches 81.05%, and DeiT reaches 85.5%.

 - 2021.01.08
     * Add support for whl package and its usage, Model inference can be done by simply install paddleclas using pip.